MaibornWolff/metric-gardener/README.md

 ### Supported File Metrics

 **complexity**<br>
-Counts expressions that branch the control flow (if-statements, loops, catch-blocks, etc. - but no else/default/finally statements) and other expressions that are considered to increase the complexity of the code inside a file:
+Counts expressions that branch the control flow, like if-statements, loops, catch-blocks, etc. - but no else/default/finally statements.
+Also counts the following other expressions that are considered to increase the complexity of the code inside a file:

 -   function declarations (including lambda expressions)
 -   binary logical operations (like AND and OR)

+NOTE: for now, the metric might also count default statements in switch-case-blocks for some languages, including Java, C++, Python and Kotlin.

 **functions**<br>
 The number of function definitions inside a file.
 Includes all kinds of functions, like constructors, lambda functions, member functions, etc.